 Blockade of Porto Bello, 1726-1727

-During yet another bout of Anglo-Spanish warring, a British fleet of 20 warships was sent forth to blockade Spanish treasure ships in Porto Bello, modern Panama and ordered to let no ship enter nor leave the port.
+During yet another bout of Anglo-Spanish warring, a British fleet of 20 warships was sent forth to blockade Spanish treasure ships in Porto Bello, modern Panama, and ordered to let no ship enter nor leave the port.

-They captured a few Spanish vessels upon arrival in 1726 before both sides then settled in for the blockade.
+They captured a few Spanish vessels upon arrival in 1726 before both sides settled in for the blockade.
 The next six months, however, were disastrous for the Royal Navy as yellow fever decimated its ranks.
 3000-4000 out of 4,600 sailors, skin yellowed by jaundice and with blood leaking out of their orifices, died.
 The Fleet’s Rear Admiral Francis Hosier also succumbed to the disease as did his next two successors.
 Repeatedly returning to Jamaica to replenish its crewmen meant the fleet’s stranglehold on Porto Bello fell limp.
 Thus, the Spanish treasure fleet was able to break out and deliver its bounty home in March 1727.
 With the blockade a failure, the fleet returned home in ignominy in 1729.

 Battle of Cartagena de Indias, 1741